bruce-hill/tomo/docs/text.md

 - `pattern`: The [pattern](patterns.md) to search for.

 **Returns:**
-An array of every match of the [pattern](patterns.md) in the given text.
+An list of every match of the [pattern](patterns.md) in the given text.
-Note: if `text` or `pattern` is empty, an empty array will be returned.
+Note: if `text` or `pattern` is empty, an empty list will be returned.

 **Example:**
 ```tomo